ouya/docs/adobe-air.md

 ### Flash Virtual Controller

-The [Flash Virtual Controller](https://github.com/razerofficial/adobe-air-razer-sdk/tree/master/FlashVirtualController) example shows 4 images of the OUYA Controller which moves axises and highlights buttons when the physical controller is manipulated.
+The [Flash Virtual Controller](https://github.com/razerofficial/adobe-air-razer-sdk/tree/master/FlashVirtualController) example shows 4 images of the Controller which moves axises and highlights buttons when the physical controller is manipulated.

 ![image_4.png](adobe-air/image_4.png)